Adloeth/BOT.NET/README.md

-# FFFNet
+# BOT.NET

-This is a C# implementation of the FFF C++ dynamic library.
+This is a C# implementation of the BOT C++ dynamic library.
 You can (and should) walk on by, this is a personnal project only public to share it with my friends and colleagues *(I don't have a degree so I need to compensate, don't judge me)*.

 This project was for me to learn how dynamic libraries work and to make a fast and compact serializer for my other projects (especially video games).
-More informations about the FFF is available on the FuziotFileFormat repository.
+More informations about the BOT is available on the Binary Object Tree repository.
 I don't really know how optimized it is yet as I need to finish it first to start benchmarking.

-It is almost half way done : the Reader is entirely missing and the Writer wrapper is on it's way to completion but won't be as I need to get a job, it only needs the Dictionary and Blob implementations (See FFF repo).
+It is almost half way done : the Reader is entirely missing and the Writer wrapper is on it's way to completion but won't be as I need to get a job, it only needs the Dictionary and Blob implementations (See BOT repo).

 ## Development

-Because this project uses a C++ library, most methods cannot be fully generic and need both C# primitive types (byte, bool, int, etc...) and custom types added by the FFF Standard (Tribyte, Pentabyte, BigInt, etc...).
+Because this project uses a C++ library, most methods cannot be fully generic and need both C# primitive types (byte, bool, int, etc...) and custom types added by the BOT Standard (Tribyte, Pentabyte, BigInt, etc...).
 This result in multiple parts of the code needing to be copy-pasted around 20 times each with slight variations in between.
 There is a Variant type (named `Primitive`) but checking for types through reflections every time will slow things down a lot so manually copy-pasting everything was more efficient but REALLY annoying.

 In C++ this is not a problem as we have macros.
 But no such concept is present in C# unfortunatly.
 Instead there are Visual Studio's snippets which doesn't really work here or the Source Generators which requires Roslyn and a lot of other setup I didn't want to go into (It seams too overpowered for what I am asking).
 Because I wanted a quick and dirty way to copy-paste templates of codes around my files, I decided to code my own "precompiler" in Python.
 I will definitly redo it someday...
 That thing is messy.